KorolyovaLara/E-Commerce-Back-End/README.md

 Quote that recently inspired me:

-> You always pass failure on the way to success. -_Mickey Rooney_
+> Happiness is not the absence of problems, it’s the ability to deal with them. -_Steve Maraboli_

 ---